 - To Use: Baste your meat or poultry with barbecue sauce during the last 10 to 15 minutes of grilling.
 Serve extra sauce at the table.

-Kansas City Barbecue Sauce Variations
+Kansas City Barbecue Sauce Notes and Variations

 - Tomatoes: Try using fresh chopped tomatoes, ketchup or even pasta or pizza sauce instead of the crushed tomatoes.
 Whatever you use, you should have about 4 cups total tomatoes to make a quart.

-- Sour Component: Substitute red wine vinegar or flavored vinegar for the white or cider vinegar.
+- Sour component: Substitute red wine vinegar or flavored vinegar for the white or cider vinegar.
 Or try using lemon, lime or sour orange juice,

-- Sweet Component: Instead of brown sugar, try using molasses, honey, piloncillo, jaggery, pomegranate molasses, pineapple juice, hoisin sauce or kecap manis to give your bbq sauce a sweet touch.
+- Sweet component: Instead of brown sugar, try using molasses, honey, piloncillo, jaggery, pomegranate molasses, pineapple juice, hoisin sauce or kecap manis to give your bbq sauce a sweet touch.

 - Spices: Adjust the flavor of your sauce with spices like paprika, cumin, coriander, celery seed, allspice, cloves and fresh or dried garlic.

-- Other Flavor Additions: Whiskey, rum, soy sauce, Worcestershire sauce, Asian chile sauces, Tabasco sauce, Thai curry pastes, sesame oil, liquid smoke.
+- Other flavor additions: Whiskey, rum, soy sauce, Worcestershire sauce, Asian chile sauces, Tabasco sauce, Thai curry pastes, sesame oil, liquid smoke.